crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 -   They complement us somehow, eg with new skills or perspectives that we lack.
 They will make us feel like newbies in some area!
 -   They have lots of energy and ideas, and aren't  shy in challenging the status quo.
 -   They have a strong reputation in the industry.
--   They share our values (this is non-negotiable).
+-   They share our values and the way we approach the business (this is non-negotiable).

 Don't steal people from clients
 --------------------------------